tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 1. A list of questions in a quiz format

 2. An oral fluency test of the students, with the help of the Google Read along application.
-This helps the application benefit users in areas with low internet penetration as well.

-The application also records results post each visit/spot assessment which captures various insights like number of students assessed, accuracy of each student, accuracy of students in different grades & subjects etc. which is reflective of the learning level achieved by the student(s).
+Results from each visit/spot assessment are also captured with various insights like number of students assessed, accuracy of each student, accuracy of students in different grades & subjects etc. which is reflective of the learning level achieved by the student(s).

-The application is also configured in a manner which enables **random question sets** to be displayed for the same competency in order to help assess students in the same competency using different sets of questions.

-The holistic scope for this application will be to provide an indicative status of the FLN (Foundational Learning & Numeracy) competencies achieved by students in UP, and benchmark it against the Lakshya/Nipun Goals.
-The app will also help conduct third party Ghoshna assessment, in order to declare a specific school/block/district as NIPUN.
+The holistic scope for this application will be to provide an indicative status of the **FLN (Foundational Learning & Numeracy)** competencies achieved by students in UP, and benchmark it against the NIPUN Lakshyas.
+The app can also help conduct third party Ghoshna assessment, in order to declare a specific school/block/district as **NIPUN**.

 ------------